 In summer, Algaran dries the seaweed outside in the wind.
 In winter, this is obviously not possible in the Donegal and overall Irish climate, so it is dried inside on a dehumidifier with the heating on.

 … for Algaran takes place in a certain area in Donegal, between Glencolumbcille and Kilcar, but also in counties Mayo and Galway.
 Interesting fact about Co.
-Clare: most of shores are part of marine parks, where no harvesting is allowed.
-Quality Sea Veg harvest on their own patch in Arranmore Bay and some near-by islands in County Donegal.
+Clare: most of the shores are part of marine parks, where no harvesting is allowed.
+Wild Irish Sea Veg harvest on their own patch in Arranmore Bay and some near-by islands in County Donegal.

 … in clean waters only.
 One indicator is the Common or Blue Mussel (Mytilus edulis) which will only grow big in polluted waters.
 But of course the water is being analysed regularly.